 1. Know your Market and Learn to Forecast

 Of course, you can’t plan for everything.
 Sometimes, unexpected events happen or things go wrong in ways no one could have predicted.
-However, having a good grasp on the basics of what you’re aiming to sell when, and the way the market changes with the seasons can improve your inventory management.
+Knowing the fundamentals of what you sell and how the market changes with seasons can help you manage your inventory better.

-Do your research, know your products and intended markets, and keep this in mind whenever you’re ordering or organizing your inventory.
+Research, know products and markets, keep that in mind when ordering or organizing inventory.

 2. Organize your Warehouse